 Without a doubt, the best method for language learning is language immersion, i.e staying in the place where it is spoken.
 However, it is not always possible to be there.
-And in most of cases the language learning requires artificial immersion.
-This tool accelerates the language learning process, and passively adds new words to your language and improves language perception skills.
+And in most cases, language learning requires artificial immersion.
+This tool accelerates the language learning process, and passively adds new words to your language, and improves language perception skills.

 - Change phone language to your target one

 The phone is the most often used item for many of us.
 Let it teach you a language, passively.

 - Change Facebook and other social networks to your target language